During their careers, electrical engineering graduates will

 - become successful practicing engineers or pursue another career that makes use of engineering principles and professional skills;

-- become contributing members of multidisciplinary teams and successfully apply the fundamentals of their educational background; and
+- become contributing members of diverse multidisciplinary teams and successfully apply the fundamentals of their educational background; and

 - pursue professional development, including continuing or advanced education, relevant to their career path.